storyprotocol/documentation/docs/Concepts/concepts-faq.md

       </td>

       <td style={{ textAlign: "left" }}>
-        These are the tokens that are actually used for payment (ex.
-ETH, USDC, etc).
+        These are the tokens that are actually used for payment (ex. $WIP).

         "*Royalty Tokens*" are used to claim these Revenue Tokens when an IP Asset earns them.
       </td>